influxdata/docs-v2/content/flux/v0/future-of-flux.md

 weight: 15
 ---

-Flux is in maintenance mode and is not supported in InfluxDB v3.
-This decision was based on the broad demand for native SQL and the continued growth and adoption of InfluxQL.
+Flux is in maintenance mode and is not supported in InfluxDB v3 due to the broad demand for native SQL and the continued growth and adoption of InfluxQL.

-InfluxData continues to support Flux for InfluxDB 1.x and 2.x, and you can continue using it without any changes to your code.
+InfluxData continues to support Flux for InfluxDB 1.x and 2.x, and you can continue using it without changing your code.
-If interested in transitioning to InfluxDB v3 and want to future-proof your code, we suggest using InfluxQL.
+If interested in transitioning to InfluxDB v3 and you want to future-proof your code, we suggest using InfluxQL.

 As we developed InfluxDB v3, our top priority was improving performance at the